 Water for the Sauce

 Preheat your oven to 200°C. Pop a large saucepan of water onto boil with 0.5 tsp salt.
 Trim the green beans.
 Peel the potatoes and chop into ½cm thick discs.
-Add to the water and cook gently until the potatoes have softened but are not cooked through, 6-8 mins.
+Add to the water and simmer until the potatoes are just cooked, 8-10 mins.
 Meanwhile, halve, peel and thinly slice the onion.
 Peel and grate the garlic (or use a garlic press).
-When the potatoes are cooked, drain into a colander and allow to steam for a couple of minutes.
+When the potatoes are cooked, carefully drain into a colander and allow to steam for a couple of minutes.

 While the beans cook, add the water (see ingredients for amounts) to the now empty steak frying pan with the red wine jus paste over medium high heat.
 Stir to dissolve, bring to the boil then simmer for 1-2 mins.
 Add a splash of water and the steak resting juices to loosen if you like.